 - To reduce the number of surfaces, excess furniture will be removed and classrooms will be decluttered.
 Tops of shelves will be cleared for easy cleaning.

-- Unused desks and furniture will be removed from the classroom to be stored in other locations of the school.
+- Unused furniture will be removed from the classroom to be stored in other locations of the school.

 - Daytime and evening custodians will maintain clean surfaces.
 Outdoor handrails will be added to the cleaning protocol.